MicrosoftDocs/windows-ai-docs/docs/windows-ml/bind-a-model.md

 #### Sequence of maps

 A sequence of maps is just a vector of key/value pairs.
 For example, a sequence of string-to-float maps would be of type `IVector<IMap<string, float>>`.
+The above output of dog breed predictions (`["Boston terrier", 90.0], ["Golden retriever", 7.4], ["Poodle", 2.6]`) is an example of a sequence of maps.

 ### Images